fsilveir/markdown-cv/README.md

 ##### Assigned to Carrefour Brazil &emsp; <small>*Aug/2006 - Oct/2007*</small>
 `IT Infrastructure`, `Outsourcing`, `Configuration Management`, `Pre-Sales`, `Project Management`, `Knowledge Management`
 >
-> Specialist in IT infrastructure solutions, part of the Technology & Solutions team.
-Responsible for helping on pre-sales and on implementations of IT infrastructure projects on BearingPoint Brazil.
+> Specialist in IT infrastructure solutions, part of the Brazilian Automation service line at IBM Brazil.
+Helping to support non IBM solutions on Brazil and on off shore accounts.
 >
-> Acted as part of the Knowledge Management team at VALE.
-Responsible for managing new demands and the generation of the Key Performance Indicators for mining assets fuel supply.
->
+> Responsible for development and delivery of new solutions focusing automation of manual tasks and operations for cost reduction and revenue assurance.

 ---
 #### EDS - Infrastructure Specialist